LouisJustinTALLOT/cpp-docs.fr-fr/docs/atl/reference/irunnableobjectimpl-class.md

 #### <a name="parameters"></a>Paramètres

 *T*<br/>
-Votre classe, `IRunnableObjectImpl`dérivée de .
+Votre classe, dérivée de `IRunnableObjectImpl` .

 ## <a name="members"></a>Membres